Research

 In the past, we could only see the Universe, but now we can also hear it.-Anonymous

-I am mainly interested in using the detection of Gravitational Waves to learn about the source properties together with their astrophysical environment.
-I mostly focus on GW waveform from merging massive black hole binaries (MBHBs) embedded in a gaseous accretion disc.
+I am mainly interested in using the observation of GWs to learn about the source properties together with their astrophysical environment.
+I mostly focus on coalescing massive black hole binaries (MBHBs), formed via galaxy mergers, embedded in a gaseous accretion disc.
+To this aim, I use analytical and numerical techniques to perform source as well as waveform modeling.
 My recent projects are: